The Cost of SSL Certificates: What to Expect

 4. Extended Validation (EV) SSL Certificates

-- Best For: Large enterprises, e-commerce websites, and financial institutions.
+- Best For: Large enterprises, financial institutions, or high-traffic e-commerce sites.

 5. Wildcard SSL Certificates